karlfun/fxhash-generative/README.md

 generative art on tezos.

 ## Project
-This project is designed to have four layers of images called randomly.
+This project is designed to have four layers of stacked images, called randomly.
 Currently they are set up as Background, Border, Gesture, and Texture.

 Use this code to set up a generative, layered-image project on https://www.fxhash.xyz/